 Service Record (SRV)

 Service records allow clients on the network to find resources on the network.
 Active Directory creates a number of service records in DNS to allow clients to find resources like Domain Controllers.
 This is why Active Directory cannot operate without DNS.
 A single service record has a number of data fields associated with it.
 These include service, target, port, and priority.
 Service records are normally created automatically by applications assuming that your DNS server allows dynamic updates.

-The URL record redirects the name to the target name using the HTTP 301 status code).
+The URL record is also one of the different types of DNS records that redirects the name to the target name using the HTTP 301 status code).
 This record, sometimes known as Permanent Redirect, should be used when you wish to permanently redirect your domain to a specific URL/domain name.
 See

 dnssimple.com for more information.